OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 ### XPathExpression

-A `javax.xml.xpath.XPathExpression` can not be configured securely by itself, so the untrusted data must be parsed through another securable XML parser first.
+**Since `javax.xml.xpath.XPathExpression` can not be configured securely by itself, the untrusted data must be parsed through another securable XML parser first.**

 For example: